Uta's Songs: One Piece Film Red: Background

 Ado previously released her debut studio album, Kyōgen, in January 2022.
 The album broke previously set records in Japan, most notably becoming the first debut studio album by a solo female artist to debut at number one since Miwa's 2011 album, Guitarissimo.

 On June 8, the cast for the upcoming film, One Piece Film: Red was revealed.
 Amongst the cast, Ado was revealed as the singing voice actress for the character Uta while Kaori Nazuka reprised her role for Uta's non-singing parts.
-A single titled "New Genesis" was announced for release later that month, produced by Mrs. Green Apple, Vaundy, FAKE TYPE., Hiroyuki Sawano and Yuta Orisaka were amongst those announced providing songs for the soundtrack album.
+A single titled "New Genesis" was announced for release later that month.
+Shortly after, a press release reported that Mrs. Green Apple, Vaundy, Fake Type, Hiroyuki Sawano and Yuta Orisaka were amongst those announced providing songs for the soundtrack album.
 On June 15, the album art was revealed, drawn by Eiichiro Oda.
 "New Genesis" topped Apple Music's Top 100: Global playlist, a first for a Japanese song.
 Shortly after the release of "New Genesis", a second single titled "I'm Invincible" was announced alongside its music video, which was released on June 22.
 The third and final single "Backlight" was released on July 6, 2022.
 "Fleeting Lullaby" later was released as a promotional single, days before the release of the album.